Color blind glasses: Varieties

 There are several kinds of lenses that claim to increase accuracy in color-related tasks.
-The lenses may be eyeglasses, contact lenses or handheld lenses, but are divided in this article according to their working principle.
+The lenses may be eyeglasses, contact lenses or handheld lenses, and may be distinguished according to their working principle.
 Most lenses are intended for red-green color blindness, though some lenses are also marketed for blue-yellow color blindness.
 All lenses are passive optical filters, so can only subtract/attenuate selective wavelengths of light.
 However, there are large variations on this theme: